bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 StatementId | The statement Id of the query.
 QueryHash | The query hash value.
 DistributionRequestId | The distribution request id.
 ResultSet | The results returned from the query in json format.
+A parameter can be set *StoreQueryResults* to not store the results in the table.
+ResultRowCnt | The number of row for each result set.
 QueryCUSeconds | Total capacity unity seconds of the query.
 QueryCostPayGo | Pay as you go cost of the query in pennies.
 This is what the query would cost if capacity is using pay as you go pricing.
 QueryCostReserved | Reserved instance cost of the query in pennies.
 This is what the query would cost if capacity is using reserved instance pricing.